quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Pseudocode

-DetectLostPackets takes one parameter, acked, which is the largest acked packet, and returns a list of packets detected as lost.
+DetectLostPackets takes one parameter, acked, which is the largest acked packet.

 Pseudocode for DetectLostPackets follows: